DiUS/pact-workshop-js-v1/README.md

 })
 ```

-This test starts a mock server on port 1234 that pretends to be our provider.
+This test starts a mock server on port 1234 that pretends to be Our Provider.
 To get this to work we needed to update
 our consumer to pass in the URL of the provider.
 We also updated the `fetchAndProcessData` method to pass in the
 query parameter.